-Understanding Copyright — A Life Skill – Published in the WIPO Magazine, this article discusses how copyright awareness and education is becoming part of everyone's daily lives.
+Understanding Copyright — A Life Skill: Published in the WIPO Magazine, this article discusses how copyright awareness and education is becoming part of everyone's daily lives.
 It also provides tips on how copyright can be a greater priority in your organization.
 (This is one of Lesley's favorite articles!)

-A Five-Point Plan to Become an Acknowledged Copyright Authority – Published by Elsevier, this article sets out the essentials for becoming that go-to person at work for copyright issues.
+A Five-Point Plan to Become an Acknowledged Copyright Authority: Published by Elsevier, this article sets out the essentials for becoming that go-to person for copyright issues at work.
 It's a great starting piece for anyone who needs to lead the way on their organization's copyright issues.

-Compendium of U.S. Copyright Office Practices, Third Edition – Published by IPOsgoode, this post discusses the invaluable Compendium of U.S. Copyright Office Practices, the document that summarizes the practices of the U.S. Copyright Office (USCO).
-Several hundred pages, this compendium is also a textbook in many ways on USCO practices and is an educational tool for all.
+Compendium of U.S. Copyright Office Practices, Third Edition: Published by IPOsgoode, this post discusses the invaluable Compendium of U.S. Copyright Office Practices, the document that summarizes the practices of the U.S. Copyright Office (USCO).
+Several hundred pages long, this compendium is also a textbook in many ways on USCO practices and is an educational tool for all.